Unitech/pm2/README.md

 $ pm2 reload api
 ```

-If the reload system hasn't managed to reload gracefully, a timeout will simply kill the process and will restart it.
+If the reload system hasn't managed to reload your app, a timeout will simply kill the process and will restart it.

 ### Graceful reload